Rukmani Devi: Career

 Rukmani Devi sings before a public audience at Dewalapola in May 1976.

 As a little girl, Daniels showed an inborn talent to sing and dance.
 At the age of seven, she was picked to sing Christmas carols.
 Impressed with her ability to sing, dance, and also act, she was selected to perform a main role in a Christmas play, 'The Shoemaker's Wife'.
 The stage play was trained and presented by St. Clare's School, Wellawatte.
 Watching her play this role much enthusiastically, Walter Abeysinghe, a drama producer, sought permission from her father to invite her to play the lead role of 'Sita' in his drama 'Ramayanaya.'
 Thus, in 1935, at the age of just 12 years, she performed in this stage play, presented by the 'Sinhala Natya Sabha'.

 This marked the beginning of an illustrious career that would span over four decades.
 As her performances were highly appreciated by the packed audience, well-known dramatist Dick Dias chose her for two of his stage plays, "Jana Kiharanaya" and "Mayawathie".
 She was now flooded with stage dramas, as she became Mayawathi in Charles Dias' 'Mayawathi', Juliet in a Sinhala adaptation of Romeo and Juliet, playing the lead female role in all of them.
 Rukmani performed her singing career as a simple singer on Sri Lankan radio in the mid-1940s.

 Gabriel Gunaratne, who was in charge of recording songs at the His Master's Voice label, was the permanent music director of the company.
 She was introduced to H. W. Rupasinghe one day in October 1938 by Gunaratne.
-Rupasinghe, who saw Rukmani's singing prowess, chose her for the first album, which was launched by Master His Voice No. 9300.
-With her first audio recording of the famous song "Siri Buddhagaya Vihare" with Master "H. W. Rupasinghe" in 1938 at the age of 15, she captured the hearts of the masses, and she shaped her career from that of an actress to that of an actress turned singer.
+Rupasinghe, who saw Rukmani's singing prowess, chose her for the first album, which was launched by His Master's Voice as No. 9300.
+With her first audio recording of the famous song "Siri Buddhagaya Vihare" with Master "H. W. Rupasinghe" in 1938 at the age of 15, she captured the hearts of the masses, and her career evolved from that of an actress to that of an actress turned singer.
 This song was recorded for the 78 rpm (gramophone) record label His Master's Voice with the number N-9300 and issued in 1939 by Cargills Ltd., local agents for His Master's Voice.